Extradited 'El Chapo' Guzman arrives in US

 Guzman and other cartel leaders were indicted in 2009 in US District Court in Brooklyn on charges of conspiring to import more than 264,000 pounds of cocaine into the United States between 1990 and 2005.
 The alleged traffickers are accused of sharing drug transportation routes and obtaining their drugs from Colombian drug organizations.

 Guzman also faces charges in California, Texas, Illinois, Florida and New Hampshire.
-Mexico's foreign ministry has said it had received assurances that if convicted Guzman would not receive the death penalty.
-Mexico opposes death sentences.
+Mexico's foreign ministry has said it had received assurances that if convicted, Guzman would not receive the death penalty.
+Mexico opposes capital punishment.

 Federal indictments described the Sinaloa cartel as an enterprise that uses murder, kidnappings and bribes.